nnym/uncheck/README.md

 The former modifies javac and the latter fixes the IDE's error reporting.

 ### Features
-- No exception checking and
+- No exception checking,
-- no restriction on the first statement of a constructor.
+- no restriction on the first statement of a constructor and
+- reassigned variable usage in lambdas and inner classes.

 ### Example
 Together these plugins enable code like